riccollado/crash_code/copilot_commit_instructions.md

 Make sure that only "staged" files are included in the changes list.
-Also, make sure that each staged file is included in the list of changes at least once and that each main change is listed exactly once.
+Also, make sure that each staged file is included in the list of changes at least once and that each committed change is listed exactly once.